jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Solo button

 Allows you to hear one or more users on their own.
 Those not soloed will be muted.
 Note also that those people who are not soloed will see a "muted" icon above your fader.

-Users are listed left to right in the order that they connect.
-You can change the sort order using the Edit option in the application menu.

-You can group users together using the "group" toggle.
-Moving the fader of any member of the group will move the other faders in that group by the same amount.
-You can isolate a channel from the group temporarily with shift-click-drag.

-If the server operator has enabled recording, you will see a message above the mixer showing that you are being recorded.

 # Settings